Steve Finnan: International career

 A Republic of Ireland Under-21 international, Finnan stepped up to the senior side in 2000 against Greece.
 He cemented his place in the Irish starting XI during the 2002 World Cup qualification matches, supplying the cross for Jason McAteer to score the only goal in a crucial 1–0 home win against the Netherlands in September 2001.

 Finnan appeared in all three of Ireland's group E games in the 2002 FIFA World Cup against Cameroon, Germany and Saudi Arabia.
 Ireland progressed to the second round of the tournament for only the third time in their history where they faced Spain.
 The match ended 1–1 in extra time and went to penalties.
 Finnan took a penalty and scored, but Ireland eventually lost 3–2.

 Injury disrupted Finnan's participation in the unsuccessful attempt to reach the Euro 2004 finals.
 He was a regular choice in the 2006 World Cup qualification games but Ireland failed to qualify for the finals.

 He was again a regular selection in the 2008 Euro qualification games but Ireland did not qualify for the finals.
 He scored his second international goal in the group game against Cyprus in a 1–1 draw.
 He then announced his retirement from international football on 22 January 2008 after making 50 appearances for the Republic of Ireland.
-Tempted by the prospect of working with the newly appointed Ireland manager Giovanni Trappatoni, Finnan came out of retirement in August 2008 to be included in the squad to face Norway in an international friendly.
+Tempted by the prospect of working with the newly appointed Ireland manager Giovanni Trapattoni, Finnan came out of retirement in August 2008 to be included in the squad to face Norway in an international friendly.

 Personal life

-Finnan was arrested in June 2005 after running over an 81-year-old man from Liverpool, who later died of his injuries.
-Finnan faced no charges over the man's death, despite travelling more than twice the speed-limit at the time.
+Finnan was arrested on suspicion of dangerous driving in June 2005 after his Range Rover ran over an 81-year-old man from Liverpool, who later died of his injuries.
+Finnan faced no charges over the man's death, despite his vehicle travelling at 58mph in a 30mph zone.
+Finnan later expressed his sympathy to the man's family.

-In 2015, he was living in London and working in property development.
+In 2015, Finnan was living in London and working in property development.

+In 2023, the High Court struck out a £6 million professional-negligence claim brought by Finnan against law firm Charles Russell Speechlys in relation to advice over a property dispute with his brother.
+In 2024, he unsuccessfully challenged a costs judgment ordering him to pay around £120,000 to another former firm of solicitors.
+In 2025, UK legal and news outlets reported that Finnan had become the subject of a bankruptcy petition in the Central London County Court, based on an unpaid five-figure costs order arising from the same dispute, and that a High Court judge later described his attempt to appeal directions in the petition as “totally without merit” and “completely hopeless”.